0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 <a name="Week4"></a>
 ### :date: Week 4 - 25/03-31/03 :

+During this week I've start to create a pipeline that can extract data citations from EPMC.
+It should be completed at the beginning of the next week. ([Week 5](#Week5))

 - *Papers & Blogs* :
   *  Data Citation Synthesis Group: Joint Declaration of Data Citation Principles.
 Martone M. (ed.)
 San Diego CA: FORCE11; 2014 https://doi.org/10.25490/a97f-egyk
   *  [Achieving human and machine accessibility of cited data in scholarly publications](#Achieving4)